FactorySimPy/FactorySimPy/docs/basic_components.md

 <hr style="height:2px;border:none;color:blue; background-color:grey;" />

-### Joint
+### Combiner
 <hr style="height:2px;border:none;color:blue; background-color:grey;" />

 **About**

-The `Joint` component represents a node that combines or packs items from multiple input edges into a single pallet or box, and then pushes the packed pallet to an output edge.
+The `Combiner` component represents a node that combines or packs items from multiple input edges into a single pallet or box, and then pushes the packed pallet to an output edge.
 It is useful for modeling operations such as packing, assembly, or combining flows from different sources.
 The number of items to be taken from each input edge can be specified, and the first input edge is expected to provide the pallet or container.
-A joint can process more than one item simultaneously and this number can be set using parameter `work_capacity`.
-Joint creates that many worker threads to mimic its actions.
-The API documentation can be found in [Joint](joint.md)
+A Combiner can process more than one item simultaneously and this number can be set using parameter `work_capacity`.
+Combiner creates that many worker threads to mimic its actions.
+The API documentation can be found in [Combiner](combiner.md)

 **Basic attributes**